An Entropy-based Text Watermarking Detection Method: Theoretical Analysis

-\textbf{SWEET.} Following SWEET, we set the entropy threshold at 0.695 and excluded all tokens below this threshold during detection.
-The average spike entropy $SE^*$ and remaining text length $\tilde{T}$ then changed to 0.82 and 24 respectively.
-Using the equations from KGW, we can get the approximation as $\mathcal{N}(17.5, 2.2)$.
-If we set a threshold of $z$=2 (corresponding to $|\tilde{s}|_G$ = 17.2) for detection, the false negative rate exceeds 42\%.
+\textbf{SWEET.} Following SWEET, we set the entropy threshold at 0.695 and exclude all tokens below this threshold during detection.
+The average spike entropy $SE^*$ and remaining text length $\tilde{|T|}$ then change to 0.82 and 24, respectively.
+Using the equations from KGW, we can get the approximation as $\mathcal{N}(17.48, 4.84)$.
+If we set a threshold of $z$ = 2 (corresponding to $|\tilde{s}|_G$ = 17.02) for detection, the false negative rate exceeds 41.7\%.